-3.12.1.
-It will be necessary to keep all these INT chart schemes under continuous review.
+3.12.1 It will be necessary to keep all these-INT chart schemes under continuous review.
 Adjustments will be required in order to cater, for example, for:

-- Image: The expansion of existing ports.
+- The expansion of existing ports.

-- Interpretation of the second seco
+- The development of new ports.

-- Changes to routeing measures. and
+- Changes to routeing measures. end

-- The re-positioning of major navigational aids.
+- The re-positioning of major aids to navigational aids.

-3.12.2.
-The consultation process (Section-clause 3.10) need not aim to finalise every detail of every INT chart in a the scheme.
+3.12.2 The consultation process (Section-clause 3.10) needs not aim to finalise every detail of every INT chart in a the scheme.
 Once the general requirements, scales and limits have been agreed, it may be left to the designated Producer Nation to make the final detailed decisions.
-It will not normally be necessary to obtain the approval of the Coordinator of the ICCWG for a minor amendment to an individual chart.
+It will not normally be necessary to obtain the approval of the Regional Coordinator of the ICCWG for a minor amendment to an individual chart.
 It can often take many years to finalise a regional INT chart scheme and, in that time, national charts which are candidates for inclusion may themselves have been re-schemed, although the adequacy of the overall coverage will not have changed.
-However, for major changes to a chart, for partial re-scheming and for the addition or deletion of an INT chart, the ICCWG should be consulted, via the Regional Co-ordinator.
+However, for major changes to a chart (for example, to scale or limits which could reduce overlaps or even create a gap in a scheme), for partial re-scheming and for the addition or deletion of an INT chart, the ICCWG should be consulted, via the Regional Coordinator.

-3.13 Maintenance of S-11.
-Any changes to scale, limits or numbering of INT International charts, which affect S-11 Part B 'Catalogue of International Charts', shall-must be notified to the IHB, who will update the Catalogue.
+3.13.1 Any changes to scale, limits or numbering of INT International charts, which affect Section 100 of S-11 Part B 'Catalogue of International INTernational Charte Web Catalogue', chall must be notified by the Regional Coordinator or other designated regional representative to the IHB, who will update the Catalogue.